 -

 - The Naval General Service Medal 1793 – 1840.
-Late Issues Not on Roll and the Myth of Hunt & Roskell
+The small number of officially renamed medals, with engraving by Hunt & Roskell